simonmichael/hledger/doc/SPEC-lots.md

 hledger infer the pair.

-If a user writes rgain or ugain in a disposal where hledger can't compute the matching cost-basis residual (eg a bare `-5 AAPL` dispose posting with no `{...}` cost basis annotation, where the residual comes out multi-commodity), `journalAddGainOrUGainPosting` emits an error pointing to the offending posting and suggesting how to resolve it.
+If a user writes rgain or ugain in a disposal where hledger can't compute the matching disposal gain (eg a bare `-5 AAPL` dispose posting with no `{...}` cost basis annotation, where the gain comes out multi-commodity), `journalAddGainOrUGainPosting` emits an error pointing to the offending posting and suggesting how to resolve it.

 ## Balance assertions